hacksu/HTML-CSS/README.md

 These are the actual most basic HTML tags that form the backbone for every page.
 This gives you an organized way to combine HTML, CSS, and JavaScript into a single final file; it's just standard boilerplate-type stuff and you can just find a template like this online and copy-paste that into every new webpage that you ever create.
 JSFiddle was secretly putting our content into a template like this behind the scenes.

 Within these tags, you should insert the content we have created where the comments say to (yes, each language has its own different style of comments that let you leave human-readable notes that don't do anything.)
 Then, you can save the file as a .html file.
 Then you can open it in your web browser.
 And then you can send the file to anyone, upload the file to website hosting services like Neocities or Github Pages, or place the file in a special folder that Kent gives you to make it available on the public Internet.
 (That requires a seperate program to log into a certain account that Kent gives you - we can go over that after the lesson if you want.)
 Anyway: HTML.
 CSS.
 JavaScript.
 Content, presentation, interactivity.
 Combine them and utilize all of their different powers.
 That is how you create a webpage.

+Other things that could be added: pre tag, input tag (after covering javascript? text input for adding item to to-do list?), class selectors, asterisk selector e.g. to set the font for everything